 Five things to watch out for at Cop27

-There are just days to go until the biggest climate event of the year, Cop27, in Sharm el-Sheikh, Egypt.
+There is not long left until the biggest climate event of the year, Cop27, in Sharm el-Sheikh, Egypt.

 It has been a tumultuous 12 months since the last summit, Cop26, in Glasgow.
 Russia’s invasion of Ukraine has led to global energy shortfalls, triggering cost of living crises in rich countries and leaving some poorer nations on the brink of famine.